Blog Home

 Long-term pantry and cellar storage

 Most root vegetables and winter squash can be stored for extended periods without spoiling.
-The best storage conditions are 50 to 60 degrees Fahrenheit in a well ventilated, dark area like a pantry or cellar, away from sunlight.
+The best storage conditions are 50 to 60 degrees Fahrenheit in a well-ventilated, dark area, such as a pantry or cellar.

 • Potatoes and sweet potatoes will keep for 1 to 2 weeks.
 Avoid direct light because it can cause potatoes to turn green.
-Also avoid storing potatoes and onions together.
-Each give off gases that can cause the other to spoil more quickly.
+Also, avoid storing potatoes and onions together.
+Each gives off gases that can cause the other to spoil more quickly.

 • Onions and garlic will stay fresh for 2 to 4 weeks.